Network Security & Other Google Cloud Platform Concepts Defined

 IAM Policy

 You can grant roles to users by creating a GCP IAM policy, which is a collection of statements that define who has what type of access.
 A policy is attached to a resource and is used to enforce access control whenever that resource is accessed.
-For more info, see policy overview.
+For more info, see the policy overview.

-GCP IAM Role Types
+GCP IAM Role Types in Network Security

 There are three types of roles in GCP IAM:

-• Predefined roles, which provide granular access for a specific service and are managed by GCP.
+- Predefined roles, which provide granular access for a specific service and are managed by GCP.
 Read about predefined roles here.

-• Custom roles, which provide granular access according to a user-specified list of permissions
+- Custom roles, which provide granular access according to a user-specified list of permissions

 Identity Access Management

-The first thing that we must think about for cloud security is Identity and Access Management (IAM), especially because GCP, Azure, and AWS implements IAM, but each of them in a different way.
+The first thing that we must think about for cloud security is Identity and Access Management (IAM), especially because GCP, Azure, and AWS implement IAM, but each of them in a different way.
 Here we are going to try to explain how Google implements IAM on their cloud.

 Principle of Least Privilege

-It is important to keep in mind is that GCP IAM implements the security principle of least privilege.
+It is important to keep in mind that GCP IAM implements the security principle of least privilege.
 What does this mean?
 It means giving users only the necessary access to the resources they are using and nothing more.
-So, if a user needs to be able to access to a VM, you give him the appropriate roles for that task (turn it on/off) but you don’t give them access to other tasks like taking a snapshot or editing the VM’s properties.
+So, if a user needs to be able to access a VM, you give him the appropriate roles for that task (turn it on/off) but you don’t give them access to other tasks like taking a snapshot or editing the VM’s properties.

 Members Definition